 - All scenes that take place at Christopher Robin’s house take place outdoors, including the party he gives at the end of the first book.

 - The small, self-contained world of Winnie The Pooh is a bit like the world A.A.
 Milne grew up in.
 His father was headmaster of a small suburban London school for boys — Hensley House.
 Milne’s sons joined classes as soon as they were old enough.
-In this environment there is no economic compeition or professional ambition.
+In this environment there is no economic competition or professional ambition.
 There are also no cars, planes, radios, telephones or war.

 - Homes and houses play a significant role in the books in general, though.
 But home doesn’t exactly represent security — Owl’s house gets blown down.
 (This anticipates Christopher Robin’s departure.)

-- The Forest is a natural world, where civilization has not yet entered, at least not in the beginning.
+- The Forest is a natural world, where civilisation has not yet entered, at least not in the beginning.
 It’s basically a modern version of an archetypal legend.
 A peaceful animal kingdom is ruled by a single benevolent human being.
 But the final threat to the Forest comes from knowledge and education.
 Pooh’s poems represent oral, mythical culture but the education Christopher Robin receives on the outside is written and therefore linear.
 When Christopher Robin writes his first correct sentence, he takes a step away from the world of innocence.

 - The Forest is a child’s inner landscape.